openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 Dear followers, after the [official announcement](http://lizards.opensuse.org/2011/02/03/join-us-for-the-first-virtual-launch-party-opensuse-11-4/), we test yesterday the place, and check how fun and cool it can be with several attendees.
 The danse party Pop/Rock music themed was animated by DJ Yazz (Brittany Haefeli).
-Starting at 8:30 CEST the party was crowded during itâ€™s 2 hours and a half.
+Starting at 8:30 CEST the party was crowded during it’s 2 hours and a half.
 More than 50 people came and visit us during that time.
 Great that was twice what we expected !